SPORT™ Surgical System

-Once inserted, the device is configured to deploy into a working configuration whereby the 3D vision system and interactive instruments would be capable of being controlled by a surgeon at the workstation.
+The SPORT™ Surgical System has been designed with the goal of providing the multi-articulating instruments and the 3D vision system for insertion into the patient’s body cavity through a single incision of approximately 25mm.
+Once inserted, the device is configured to deploy into a working configuration wherein the 3D high definition vision system and multi-articulating instruments are capable of being controlled by a surgeon seated at the workstation.

 For the Patient:

-- Reduced pain, scarring and risk of infection
+- Reduced risk of infection; and

-- Less blood loss
+- Reduced blood loss.

 For the Surgeon: